Volas171/AlexServerPlugin/README.md

 He also broke Apache License by making "his" repository have mit license but i wont do stuff since im nice.

 i also give alex credit of makng 30% of the plugin
-### alex if you read this , dm me if you can , i didnt leak those webooks
+### alex if you read this , dm me if you can , i didnt leak those webooks but anyways.
 </div>

 <h4 align="center">Visitor's count :eyes:</h4>